Re-Elect April 1

 • Passed historic resolution to fully fund public safety pensions, reducing taxpayer debt liability by $30+million in the first year alone, increasing bond ratings.

-• Initiated and established Evanston’s first Finance & Budget Committee.
+• Initiated Evanston’s first Finance & Budget Committee.

-• Upheld her campaign commitment to keep the city’s portion of the property tax levy from increasing, succeeded in keeping it flat for 3 years.
+• Worked successfully to uphold my campaign commitment to keep the city’s portion of the property tax levy from increasing for 3 years.
 A historical achievement.

 • Successfully secured an $800K contribution from NU for the purchase of a fire engine.

-• Introduced and established ordinance to restrict and regulate employee severance pay/buy-outs.
+• Introduced an ordinance to restrict and regulate employee severance pay/buy-outs.

 • Led in significantly reducing the city’s debt in her first two years supporting a stronger bond rating.